mrepol742/blog/blog/_posts/contribute-to-deep/index.md

 - Create a new branch for your changes.

   ```
-  git checkout -b added_post
+  git checkout -b added_deep
   ```

 - Commit your changes and push them to your forked repository

   ```
-  git add . && git commit -m "Added Post"
+  git add . && git commit -m "feat: your deep title"
   git push origin master
   ```

 - Create a pull request from your forked repository (remote) to the main repository
-- Change the PR title to `Added Post`
+- Change the PR title to `Your deep title`

-- In the description, add the `Title of your blog post`.

 ## **Review**

-Your blog post will be reviewed for additional changes or to be deployed.
+Your deep will be reviewed for additional changes or to be deployed.

-Thank you for contributing to mrepol742 @ blog.
+Thank you for contributing to Deep.